 These are some great guidelines, but it also pays to use some common sense guidelines around food expiration:

-- If you’re not going to eat something with a few days, just freeze it.
+- If you’re not going to eat something within a few days of cooking it, then freeze it.

 - If it smells bad, don’t eat it.

 - If it looks bad, don’t eat it.

 - If it has mold on it, don’t eat it.

 - If it is perishable, at least refrigerate it.